 Try to collect them, of course.
-If these contacts are assigned to a gateway in uCollect we will automatically attempt collection. uCollect will initiate a payment for all invoices that are due up to the cut-off period and are unpaid at the time we initiate payment.
+If these contacts are assigned to a gateway in uCollect we will automatically attempt collection unless the date of the invoice is more than six months old (we don’t attempt these as a safety precaution – you need to add an installment or choose the “Allow “Include 6 month old invoice” option). uCollect will initiate a payment for all invoices that are due up to the cut-off period and are unpaid at the time we initiate payment.
 If you do not want the invoices collected you can either suspend the whole contact, or you can mark selected invoices for suspension.

-Not yet – but we are working on a solution for that.
-In the mean time you should ask your payment gateway about expiring card notification.
+No. Some gateways will automatically update expiration dates in the background.
 If a transaction is declined (when we request it) we will advise you so that you can correct it.

 Maybe not.
 We are not a payment processor or merchant account.
 You need to have an account from one of our approved payment gateways to be able to use this service.
 If you wanted real time or eCommerce collection it would be more efficient to integrate your web site directly with the payment processer.

 No problem.
 We use a hidden contact ID to track your contact.
 If you change the contact name we will still track it.
-But, if you merge this contact into another we will no longer be tracking the invoices for collection.
+But, if you assign this invoice to a new contact or merge this contact into another we may lose the connection to the original contact.
 You need to log back into uCollect and attach your payment gateway ID to the new contact.